 Secondly, it isn’t reasonable to lay the onus on auditors.
 Yes, I know you want someone to blame, but I just can’t let you scapegoat us anymore!

-I guess we auditors should be flattered that you think we are so powerful and omnipresent that we can use our x-ray vision to uncover the dastardly deeds of every villainous fraudster, but the truth is we are just a tiny little battalion of professionals fighting an uphill battle.
-The Certified Fraud Examiners estimate that $4.5 trillion is lost to fraud every year.
+I guess auditors should be flattered you think we are so powerful and omnipresent that we can use our x-ray vision to uncover the dastardly deeds of every villainous fraudster.
+But the truth is we are just a tiny little battalion of professionals fighting an uphill battle.
+The Certified Fraud Examiners estimate that $5 trillion is lost to fraud every year.
 Yes, trillion with a T.

-In the hopes that you will never blame us again, I will share a few reasons why auditors fail to detect fraud:
+In the hopes for us not be blamed again, I share a few reasons why auditors fail to detect fraud:

 - Fraudsters purposely deceive us.

-- We don’t audit what you think we are auditing!
+- We don’t audit what you think we audit!

 - Management is responsible for preventing and detecting fraud, not us!